-This is a suggested eight days travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.
+This is a suggested travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.

 Why Travel To Guatemala